USDA Zone 9: Subtropical Abundance

 Geraniums (pelargoniums) are the backbone of window-box and patio-pot plantings.
 They shrug off heat, tolerate drought better than most annuals, and bloom from spring through frost.
 Easy to overwinter indoors.

-Upload a photo of your yard and Arden will generate garden designs tuned to Zone 9 — plants that will thrive in your climate, styled for your space.
+Upload a photo and Arden generates garden designs that survive 20°F to 30°F (-7°C to -1°C) winters — styled for your specific space.

 Frequently Asked Questions